ve7gel/MeteoBridgeAuth/README.md

   Stretch, but I would recommend just re-imaging the SD card.
 Some helpful links:
    * https://www.raspberrypi.org/blog/raspbian-stretch/
    * https://linuxconfig.org/raspbian-gnu-linux-upgrade-from-jessie-to-raspbian-stretch-9
+2. This NS has been tested and verified for compatibility with UDI Polisy.
-2. This has only been tested with ISY 5.0.16b so it is not guaranteed to work with any other version.
+3. This has only been tested with ISY 5.0.16b so it is not guaranteed to work with any other version.

 # Upgrading